tinyopsec/nanofetch/README.md

 🧠 How It Works

 During installation:

     Files are copied to /usr/share/nanofetch/.

 On first launch:

-    nanofetch automatically creates ~/.config/nanofetch/ and copies files from /usr/share/nanofetch/ into it.
+    Nanofetch automatically creates ~/.config/nanofetch/ and copies files from /usr/share/nanofetch/ into it.

 On subsequent launches:

-    The program reads configurations from ~/.config/nanofetch/.```
+    The program reads configurations from ~/.config/nanofetch/.

 📂 File Management

-Check file locations
+Check file locations:

 # System files
 ls -la /usr/share/nanofetch/